-During the current reporting period, we reviewed Desk Blotter logs for the periods of April 19-24, May 12-16, and June 1-7, 2013.
-Food service documentation continued to improve during this reporting period.
-We considered instances of missed documentation to be in compliance if supervisory oversight and corrective actions were reported.
-A review of the districts' Desk Blotter logs for meal service documentation revealed compliance rates ranging from 100% in the Northeastern and Western Districts, 97% in the Eastern and Southwestern Districts, and 95% in the Northwestern District.
+During the current reporting period, we reviewed Desk Blotter logs for the periods of July 12-17, August 4-9, and September 2-7, 2013.
+Food service documentation continued as required.
+Our review of the districts' Desk Blotter Logs for meal service documentation revealed that all districts exceeded the required 94% compliance standard.
 The Department's overall compliance rate was 98% for this reporting period.
-All District/Precincts are in compliance with this paragraph.
+All districts/precincts are in compliance with this paragraph.